OpenADP/openadp/README.md

 * N: The number of OpenADP servers used to protect s.
 * T: The number of OpenADP servers that need to be online for the device to recover s.

-THe steps involved by the device to backup data are:
+The steps involved by the device to backup data are:

 * Computes `U` and picks `s`.
 * Computes `S = s*U`.